PerAnsSumm/peranssumm.github.io/content/docs/_index.md

 title: PerAnsSumm Shared Task - CL4Health@ NAACL 2025
 ---

-👋 Welcome to the official shared task website for PerAnsSumm: Perspective-aware Healthcare answer summarisation, a shared task organised at the CL4Health workshop colocated with NAACL 2025.
+👋 Welcome to the official shared task website for PerAnsSumm: Perspective-aware Healthcare answer summarization, a shared task organized at the CL4Health workshop colocated with NAACL 2025.

 ## Introduction